 When I checked the symptoms and conditions analyzer on SelfDecode for testosterone, it turned out that I had a rare variant associated with higher testosterone.

 I then asked myself, what changed since I got to California?
 I stopped smoking marijuana and started exercising more.
-When I asked Joe (my personal health coach 😉 ), he told me that marijuana is estrogenic and can also lower testosterone.
+And, it turns out that marijuana is estrogenic and can also lower testosterone.
 In addition, exercising can increase testosterone.

 It could be that the combination of exercising more intensely and quitting marijuana could’ve exacerbated some underlying health issues.
 However, I didn’t want to start smoking again.

 I did work in more rest days, and it seemed to help a bit.
 However, I was still having issues.